 We typically ship orders for our products within 24 hours after receipt of payment.
 As a result, we have not historically experienced significant backlogs due to our high level of product availability.
-However, due to disruptions in our supply chain, we have experienced modest increases in backlog that vary market to market.
+However, from time-to-time we may experience backlogs that vary market to market.